grlnsngh/briza-ui-react/README.md

 ## Features

 - 🚀 Built with modern React 18+ and TypeScript
-- 🎨 Highly customizable with 6 colors, 7 variants, 5 sizes, and 5 radius options
+- 🎨 **Theme System**: Complete light/dark mode support with system preference detection
+- 🌓 **ThemeProvider**: Context-based theme management with localStorage persistence
+- 🎯 **Design Tokens**: Comprehensive design system with colors, typography, spacing, and more
 - 📦 Tree-shakable for optimal bundle size
 - 🧪 Tested with Vitest and Playwright
 - 📖 Full TypeScript support with comprehensive type definitions
-- 🎯 Accessible components following WCAG guidelines
+- ♿ Accessible components following WCAG guidelines
-- 🎨 CSS Variables for easy theming
+- 🎨 CSS Variables for dynamic theming
 - ⚡ Zero dependencies (only React and React DOM as peers)
 - 📱 Responsive and mobile-friendly
 - 🎭 Storybook documentation with interactive examples